jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

 DEBUG    Log level set to debug.
 WARNING  Beware that debug log level might lead to secret leak, use it only if necessary.
 DEBUG    Log level set to trace.
+WARNING  Beware that debug log level might lead to secret leak, use it only if necessary.
 DEBUG    Log level set to debug.
 WARNING  Beware that debug log level might lead to secret leak, use it only if necessary.
 DEBUG    Log level set to trace.
+WARNING  Beware that debug log level might lead to secret leak, use it only if necessary.
 INFO     Fuzzy matching the option ⌜--versin⌝ to ⌜--version⌝.
 DEBUG    Exiting with code 0 after Xs.
 ```